What is Infertility?

 First, your healthcare practitioner will collect your complete medical and sexual history.

-People with uteri must ovulate healthy eggs in order to be fertile.
-This implies that your brain must transmit hormonal signals to your ovary in order for an egg to be released, travel via your fallopian tube, and reach your uterine lining.
-Fertility testing entails discovering problems with any of these processes.
+People with uteri must ovulate healthy eggs to be fertile.
+This implies that your brain must transmit hormonal signals to your ovary for an egg to be released, travel via your fallopian tube, and reach your uterine lining.
+Fertility testing can help with discovering problems with any of these processes.

 These tests may also aid in diagnosing or ruling out issues.

-• Your clinician will do a pelvic exam to look for structural issues or symptoms of illness.
+- Pelvic exam: Your clinician will do a pelvic exam to look for structural issues or symptoms of illness

-• A blood test may detect hormonal imbalances or determine if you are ovulating.
+- Blood test: A blood test may detect hormonal imbalances or determine if you are ovulating

-• Transvaginal ultrasound: Your doctor puts an ultrasound wand into your vagina to check for problems with your reproductive system.
+- Transvaginal ultrasound: Your doctor inserts an ultrasound wand into your vagina to check for problems with your reproductive system

-• Laparoscopy involves inserting a thin tube with a camera into a tiny abdominal incision.
-It aids in the diagnosis of conditions such as endometriosis, uterine fibroids, and scar tissue.
+- Laparoscopy: This involves inserting a thin tube with a camera into a tiny abdominal incision.
+It aids in the diagnosis of conditions such as endometriosis, uterine fibroids, and scar tissue

 How is male infertility diagnosed?